Collect traffic from NetFlow and sFlow devices

 - Click the flow network name or flow interface name to view built-in charts on summary pages.
 From the summary pages, you can click the regions and charts and add them to a new or existing dashboard.

 The following examples of basic Cisco router configuration for NetFlow.
 NetFlow is configured on a per-interface basis.
-When NetFlow is configured on the interface, IP packet flow information will be exported to the Discover appliance.
+When NetFlow is configured on the interface, IP packet flow information is exported to the ExtraHop system.

 For more information on configuring NetFlow on Cisco switches, see your Cisco router documentation or the Cisco website at www.cisco.com.